 Place 1 tsp. salt into each sterilized canning jar.
 Layer beef, potatoes, carrots, onions, and celery in canning jars.
 Add heated bouillon, leaving 1 inch head space.
 You can easily measure the head space with this inexpensive canning funnel.

-Wipe rims of jars with damp paper towel.
+Wipe rims of jars with damp paper towel or dish towel.
 Place rings and lids on canning jars.

 Some people ask how long it takes to pressure can meat.
 Because meat is a low acid food, it takes close to the longest for it to process compared to other foods, so you can count on it taking up to 1 1/2 hours to process in the pressure canner.